-- 1. A full refund of all tuition and fees is due and refundable in each of the following cases: - An enrollee does not sign an enrollment agreement; - An enrollee is not accepted by the school; - A student cancels the enrollment contract within 5 calendar days of signing the enrollment contract: - If service is discontinued by the school and this prevents the student from completing the course or program - 2.
-If tuition and fees are collected in advance of entrance, and if after expiration of the 5-day cancellation privilege the student does not enter school, not more than \$50 in nonrefundable administration fees shall be retained by the school for the entire program.

-3. If a student enters a program and withdraws or is otherwise terminated, the school or college may retain not more than \$50 in nonrefundable fees for the entire program.
+- 1. A full refund of all tuition and fees is due and refundable in each of the following cases: - An enrollee does not sign an enrollment agreement; - An enrollee is not accepted by the institution; - A student cancels the enrollment contract within 5 calendar days of signing the enrollment contract: - If service is discontinued by the institution and this prevents the student from completing the course or program - 2.
+If tuition and fees are collected in advance of entrance, and if after expiration of the 5-day cancellation privilege the student does not enter the institution or withdraws from school during the add/drop period of the first module, not more than \$50 in nonrefundable administration fees shall be retained by the institution for the entire program. - 3.
+If tuition and fees are collected in advance of entrance, and if a student conditionally enrolled in a distance education program withdraws or is otherwise terminated during the trial period, not more than \$50 in nonrefundable administration fees shall be retained by the school for the entire program. - 4.
+If a student enters a program and withdraws or is otherwise terminated, the institution may retain not more than \$50 in nonrefundable fees for the entire program.
 The minimum refund of the remaining tuition will be calculated using the following time-based refund schedule: